Alfred Yeo (British politician): Local government service

 Yeo immersed himself in local administration in Poplar over many years.
-He served as a member of Vestry, an early form of local government in London.
+He served as a member of the vestry, an early form of local government in London.
 He was later a member of the Board of Works and for nine years served as Progressive Party member for Limehouse on the London County Council.
 He was an elected member of the Metropolitan Borough of Poplar for 25 years.
-He served as a member of Poplar Board of Guardians, the body charged with administering the English Poor Laws for ten years, for six years of which he was Chairman.
-He also worked in other areas of social and unemployment relief being for ten years Chairman of the Poplar Distress Committee, a body set up under the Unemployed Workmen Act of 1905 to provide grants to create jobs.
+He served as a member of Poplar Board of Guardians, the body charged with administering the English Poor Laws for ten years, for six years of which he was chairman.
+He also worked in other areas of social and unemployment relief being for ten years Chairman of the Poplar Distress Committee, a body set up under the Unemployed Workmen Act 1905 to provide grants to create jobs.
 In 1903–04, Yeo was elected Mayor of Poplar.